 Other treatments with limited or no evidence of efficacy

 No other treatments are supported by adequate evidence.
-Interventions such as oral and nasally inhaled zinc, echinacea, and humidified air have all been studied in placebo-controlled trials.
+Interventions such as echinacea and humidified air have been studied in placebo-controlled trials.
 Overall, they have shown minimal evidence of effectiveness.

 Vitamin C supplementation has been found to have no benefit on the incidence of colds.
 While one study found that vitamin C may reduce the duration of colds, systematic reviews (that included seven randomized controlled trials) found that vitamin C had minimal or no impact on the duration of the common cold in terms of the number of days at home or out of work.
 However, administration of extra therapeutic doses of vitamin C at the onset of a cold, in addition to routine supplementation, has been found to reduce the duration of colds, shorten the time of indoor confinement, and provides symptomatic relief of chest pain, fever, and chills.